mlafave/ampliconDIVider/README.md

 If the `-p` option was used, the output directory will also contain a file called `${BASE}.fulltrim.passbc.detectedlongfrag.${SHORTPRIMER}.top10.gz`.
 The file has three columns: the number of times that entry appeared for a given amplicon, the ID of the amplicon from the first column of the `-p` file, and a sequence that matches the sequences from the second and third column of the `-p` file.
 Although the reads will be written 5’ to 3’, they are not necessarily all from the “forward” strand.
 Only the 10 most frequent sequences for each target are displayed.

+If the `-r` option was used, the output directory will contain a file called `${BASE}.range.div.table.gz`.
+This file combines the information in the barcode file with data about DIVs that fell in the range of interest.
+It has nine columns: plate, well, amplicon, founder, progeny ID, 6 bp barcode, group number (the integer internally assigned to represent the combination of barcode and target), a one-character description of the type of DIV detected (D = deletion; I = insertion ;C = complex, or a combination of a deletion and an insertion that each fall anywhere within the specified range), and the description of all DIVs that overlap the specified range.
+Each DIV is represented by the one-character tag, the one-based position at which the DIV begins, and the length of the DIV.
+If there were multiple DIVs in the range, they are delimited by `::`.

 In addition, most of the intermediate files are kept in the `Workdir_${NAME}_${JOB_ID}` directory.
 These can be useful for viewing the reads within a given sample, or checking the evidence for a variant call.
 Each unique combination of target region and barcode is assigned an integer (stored internally as `${i}`), which appears in the name of each file:

 * `region_barcode.${i}.bam`: All reads that aligned to the specified target with the specified barcode.
 All reads in these files should be properly paired.